BillHertzing/Bill.Hertzing.github.io/Technical/_posts/2021-04-06-How-I-setup-this-GitHub-Pages-Blog-site-Part-01.md

 1. Run `jekyll new PATH` (Use the FULL Path to the repository on your windows PC i.e. `C:\Dropbox\whertzing\GitHub\BillHertzing.github.io`) which will create the bare bones of the new Jekyll-compliant site source code.
 ToDo: add jpg
 1. (optional) I prefer to use `.md` instead of `.markdown` for the suffix of Markdown files, so I now run the two commands `mv about.markdown about.md` and `mv index.markdown index.md`

- I may want to eventually develop a Jekyll Plugin plugin and I know I'll want to eventually publish my own Jekyll theme, so might as well start with with an approach that will support that.
-So at this point, I'll diverge from the many other posts about setting up Jekyll.
-Because I want to use the latest Ruby and MSYS2 components, non-approved Jekyll Plugins and a non-approved Jekyll theme, I will keep the site source code under the  `main` branch of this repository, map my local `.\_site` to the `gh_pages` branch of this repository, build the site locally on my Windows PC, and push `.\_site` to the `gh_pages` branch on GitHub.
+So at this point, I'll diverge from the many other posts about setting up Jekyll for GitHub Pages.
+I may want to eventually develop a Jekyll Plugin and I know I'll want to eventually publish my own Jekyll theme, so might as well start with an approach that will support that.
+Because I want to use the latest Ruby and MSYS2 components, non-approved Jekyll Plugins and a non-approved Jekyll theme, I will keep the site source code under the  `main` branch of my repository, build/debug the site locally on my Windows PC, commit `_site` along with the source when I do commits, and use the GitHub Action to deploy `.\_site` to the `gh_pages` branch on GitHub only when a release happens.

 1. edit the `_config.yml` file, and remove a lot of the boiler plate.
 At this point, mine looks like this: